bensig/benobi-one-src/content/posts/running_brew_on_m1_for_x86.md

 That's it!
 Now you can install brew for ARM and have ibrew for running Intel-specific apps under Rosetta.
 Super fast and simple solution!

-If you run into trouble, try typing `brew info` and `ibrew info` to make sure that your brew installs are really in their respectively correct folders.
+If you run into trouble, try typing `brew config` and `ibrew config` to make sure that your brew installs are really in their respectively correct folders - just look for the line "HOMEBREW_PREFIX:".

 * ARM brew will live in /opt/homebrew
 * Intel brew will live in /usr/local